 The center deflection can be found by either substituting x=0, y=0 into the first equation or by using the equation

 Use of theory of elasticity in this way has been employed in foundation design for a long time, even with the inherent limitations of the method.
 It gives reasonable approximations for either initial deflections or for deflections of IGM’s.
-For implementation on a recurring basis, use of the formulas allows a more precise implementation of these methods is not necessarily a more accurate one, and eliminates the errors inherent in reading charts.
+For implementation on a recurring basis, use of the formulas allows a more precise implementation of these methods but not necessarily a more accurate one, but the errors inherent in reading charts are eliminated.

 In our opinion it is possible to improve the accuracy of the method by improving our understanding of the elastic modulus of the soil, and in particular strain-softening near the foundation itself.

 The deflections are probably the less satisfactory products of this theory than the stresses.
 No foundation is either purely flexible or rigid, and using a purely flexible foundation produces larger variations in deflections than one would expect in reality.
-Also, the typical rule of thumb that foundations with an aspect ratio larger than 10 can be treated as continuous/infinite foundations is reasonable for stresses but not for deflections, and in fact the DM 7 chart shown above was truncated from its source.
+Also, the typical rule of thumb that foundations with an aspect ratio larger than 10 can be treated as continuous/infinite foundations is reasonable for stresses but not for deflections, and in fact the chart shown above was truncated.
 Whether this is reflected in reality is another question, and this too doubtless relates to the flexibility of the foundation.

 - Bowles, J.E.
 (1996) Foundation Analysis and Design.
 Fifth Edition.
 New York: McGraw-Hill.